nylas/nylas-python/README.md

 This library is available on pypi.
 You can install it by running `pip install nylas`.

-## Requirements

-- requests (>= 2.4.2)

 ## Examples

-There's an example Flask app in the `examples` directory.
-You can run the sample app to see how an authentication flow might be implemented.
+There are several example Flask apps in the `examples` directory.
+You can run them to see how different authentication flows might be implemented.

-*Note: you will need to replace the APP_ID and APP_SECRET with your Nylas App ID and secret to use the sample app.*

 ## Usage